JulianZhan/market_mind/README.md

 # Market Mind
-Market Mind dedicates to provide latest market sentiment and emotion analysis, with realtime streaming BTC price, for users to make better investment decisions.
+Market Mind provides a comprehensive solution for investors by offering latest market sentiment, emotion analysis, and real-time BTC price streaming.

-Market Mind collects data from Alpha Vantage API for financial news and news sentiment analysis.
-For market emotion, PRAW is used for crawling Reddit comments at CryptoCurrency subreddit, and LLM is utilized for market emotion analysis.
-Moreover, Market Mind provides realtime streaming BTC price from Polygon.io API.
+## Features:
+**Real-time BTC Price** Streaming from Polygon.io API. \
+**Market Sentiment Analysis** from Alpha Vantage API. \
+**Market Emotion Analysis** by crawling Reddit comments in the CryptoCurrency subreddit using PRAW, and processing with LLM.